luna404/herams-i18n/docs/index.rst

 ---------------

 1. To change your password, open your user profile as explained `above <#update-your-user-profile>`_.
-2. In the pop-up window that opens, select the `Password`  tab.
+2. In the pop-up window that opens, select the **Password**  tab.
 3. You should be able to change your email address and enter a new password.
 4. Make sure to click the |update-password| button to confirm your changes.
-5. To return to the main page, close the pop-up by clicking the X in the top right corner.
+5. To return to the main page, close the pop-up by clicking the X in the top right corner of the pop-up window.

 .. image:: media/vid/HeRAMS_change_password.gif
    :alt: change password video